pabs-code/ImageFilterTool/README.md

 6. **License**: Specify the license under which the project is distributed.
 7. **Acknowledgments**: Acknowledge dependencies or other resources used in the project.

-You can save this README.md content into a file named `README.md` in your project's root directory.